| South America | ATLAS of Plucked Instruments |

 de sete cordas In Brazil the classical

 is also used, but mainly for electric guitars.
-For the viola
+For guitar-like

 |